 3 French Actress Develops Intense Feelings of Déjà Vu

 French actress Charlotte Valandrey had already overcome the numerous hurdles that life had thrown at her by the time she required a heart transplant in 2003.

 In the same book, she also wrote about her heart transplant and the effects she believed it had on her in the following months.
-She stated that she began to have a recurring nightmare of being in a car crash in which she was blinded by oncoming headlights in the rain.
+She stated that she began to have a recurring nightmare of being in a car crash in which oncoming headlights blinded her in the rain.
 She also stated that her tastes had completely changed.
 She now had a liking for wine, whereas she had never enjoyed it before.

 Suffering from small vessel disease, Shaun Bird was facing the possibility that he would die within five years, maybe less.
 As his condition worsened, his skin began to take on a grey appearance, and his heart was functioning at only 20 percent.
 (A healthy heart would function at around 60 to 70 percent.)
 Then, out of the blue and literally in the middle of the night, he was called to the hospital.
 A donor had been found.
 The following day, he had a new heart and a new lease of life.

-Shaun was aware that people had experienced strange personality changes and sometimes developed sudden skills that were attributed to their donors.
+Shaun was aware that people had experienced strange personality changes and sometimes developed sudden skills attributed to their donors.
 Therefore, he wasn’t overly surprised when he suddenly had a constant desire to be cooking in the kitchen.
-He was suddenly quite an accomplished chef as well, something that he simply wasn’t prior to his operation, nor did he have any desire to be.
+He was suddenly quite an accomplished chef as well, something that he simply wasn’t before his operation, nor did he have any desire to be.

 New South Wales, Australia

-His parents informed him that their son had in fact loved Burger Rings, which were one of his favorite snacks.
-David believes he gained this particular liking up from Kaden, as he didn’t have any desire to eat them before the transplant.
+His parents informed him that their son had, in fact, loved Burger Rings, which were one of his favorite snacks.
+David believes he gained this particular liking from Kaden, as he didn’t want to eat them before the transplant.